 If a local search engine can associate the correct text with the correct restaurant in that example, and provide it to a searcher, the local search results for that search are richer, and provide a better user experience.

-Here’s the patent application.
+Here’s the visual segmentation patent application.

 Document segmentation based on visual gaps